Locations:

 How big is the femoral artery?

 The wide diameter of the common femoral artery makes it an ideal access point for endovascular procedures.
-A surgeon can insert a catheter (thin, flexible tube) into your femoral artery to access other blood vessels in your body, especially those near the heart.
+A surgeon can insert a catheter (thin, flexible tube) into your femoral artery to access other blood vessels in your body, especially those near your heart.

 Advertisement

-What is the femoral artery made of?
+What are the femoral artery layers?

 • Tunica intima: The inner layer keeps your blood flowing smoothly.
 It regulates blood pressure, prevents blood clots and keeps toxins out of your blood.